 I have now graduated all four of my children.
-Each time used the same method to plan for their high school years.
-Usually around the beginning of 8th grade I would begin to put together their planners for high school.
+Each time, I used the same method to plan for their high school years.
+Around the beginning of 8th grade, I began to put together their planners for high school.

-I made a one page planner (like the one you’ll find here) that covered four years of high school.
+I made a one-page planner (like the one you’ll find here) that covered four years of high school.
 I used the research I had about admission into colleges, courses that I knew interested my son, and courses that I felt were important to complete before he graduated.
-I entered them on the one page planner with a pencil.
+I entered them on the one-page planner with a pencil.
 I wanted to make sure I could change it easily as needed.
-For the most part, we followed the plan.
-However, most years we adjusted a class here or there.
+For the most part, we followed the plan, but most years we adjusted a class here or there.

 This four-year planner becomes a record of what you did during the high school years and is a great help in making a transcript in the future.